Matt Ryan Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Matchup vs. Tampa Bay

-- Ryan averaged 313.2 passing yards per game in 11 matchups against the Buccaneers, 60.7 yards higher than his over/under for Sunday.
+- Ryan averaged 313.2 passing yards per game in 11 matchups against the Buccaneers, 60.7 yards above his over/under for Sunday.

-- Ryan threw a touchdown pass 10 times and multiple TDS seven times over seven of those outings against the Buccaneers.
+- Ryan recorded one touchdown pass 10 times and multiple TDs seven times against the Buccaneers.

 - Note: Ryan's stats vs. Buccaneers date back to 2016.

-- The 262.2 yards per game the Buccaneers are conceding through the air makes them the NFL's 20th-ranked pass defense.
+- The 262.2 passing yards the Buccaneers allow per game makes them the NFL's 20th-ranked pass defense this season.

-- With 21 passing TDs conceded this season, the Buccaneers defense is ranked 27th in the NFL.
+- With 21 passing TDs allowed this season, the Buccaneers defense is ranked 27th in the NFL.

 Recent Performances